top of page

 25. Economic Ripple Effects Will Be Felt Locally

-As families lose benefits and clinics face cuts, local economies may suffer—from higher uncompensated hospital care to lost jobs and less consumer spending.
+As families lose benefits and clinics face cuts, local economies may suffer.
 Research shows every $1 cut from SNAP or Medicaid can result in up to $1.70 lost in local economic activity.

 Stay informed about what’s changing and how it might impact you or your community.
 If you work in HR, care management, or support roles, be ready to help others understand the bill and connect them to resources.
 Everyone can advocate for smarter, more compassionate policy—one conversation at a time.

-• Learn about SDOH and OBBA from trusted sources (CDC, Kaiser Family Foundation, local public health).
+• Learn about SDOH and OBBBA from trusted sources (CDC, Kaiser Family Foundation, local public health).

 • Share this information with your network—awareness is a powerful first step.